-There have often been times in my life when I consider getting rid of Ubuntu and going full Windows.
+There have often been times when I considered getting rid of Ubuntu and going full Windows.
 One of the main reasons is the lack of apps.
 Sure there are often replacements for popular Windows apps like GIMP for Photoshop.
-But I just tend to prefer the generally more polished Windows apps.
-Then there are games that tend to not work with Linux.
-It’s lucky it has got such level of customization.
-Not to mention every now and then the open-source nature of the platform amazes me with its potential.
+But I tend to prefer the generally more polished Windows apps.
+Then some games tend to not work with Linux.
+Luckily, it has got such a level of customization.
+Not to mention now and then the open-source nature of the platform amazes me with its potential.
 If you’ve been following, we recently covered an app that adds an image resizing option in the Windows context menu when right-clicking on an image.
-Turns out Ubuntu has similar abilities if you install the right apps, or rather plugins or add-ons in this case.
+Ubuntu has similar abilities if you install the right apps, plugins or add-ons.

-By default, Ubuntu uses the Nautilus file explorer which is a bit like Windows Explorer, that is basic.
-Other available file explorers for Linux such as Dolphin let you convert or resize images directly with a right-click.
+By default, Ubuntu uses the Nautilus file explorer which is a bit like Windows Explorer, which is basic.
+Other file explorers for Linux such as Dolphin let you convert or resize images directly with a right-click.
 With the default file explorer on Ubuntu, you’ll need to install a couple of plugins to get the same functionality.
-It is certainly better than switching to another file explorer because I happen to like how Nautilus looks.
-These plugins not only add the ability to convert and resize but also let you do advanced things such as blur the image or enhance the image and a bunch of other things.
+It is certainly better than switching to another file explorer because I like how Nautilus looks.
+These plugins add the ability to convert and resize and let you do advanced things such as blur the image or enhance the image and a bunch of other things.

-Much like many other actions on Ubuntu, installing the plugins requires the use of Terminal and terminal commands.
+Like many other actions on Ubuntu, installing the plugins requires Terminal commands.
 You can launch the Terminal by pressing Ctrl + Alt + T on your keyboard.
 You can also hit the Windows key and type Terminal to search for it.

 Install nautilus-image-converter

-Contrary to what the name suggests, this is actually the app that will add the resizing option to the Nautilus right-click menu.
-But if you also want the option to convert images, you should skip this one.
-Depending on your version of Ubuntu, this Nautilus plugin might actually be available in the Ubuntu Software Center.
+The app adds the resizing option to the Nautilus right-click menu.
+But if you also want the option to convert images, skip this one.
+Depending on your version of Ubuntu, this Nautilus plugin might be available in the Ubuntu Software Center.
 But we’ll use Terminal since it’s the universal method.
 To install it copy and paste the following command in the Terminal Window and hit Enter.

 sudo apt-get install nautilus-image-converter